 - Waging war, or

 Hence the guilty person must be directly or indirectly connected with an act of war or aggression against India’s sovereignty.
 Furthermore, every nation considers itself a sovereign and takes stringent measures against any perpetrator trying to impede such sovereignty.

-Furthermore, Section 121A talks about a “conspiracy to commit offences punishable by Section 121”.
-It declares that nobody, whether within or outside India, should conspire to commit any offence mentioned in Section 121, IPC.
+Furthermore, Section 121A talks about a “conspiracy to commit offenses punishable by Section 121”.
+It declares that nobody, whether within or outside India, should conspire to commit any offense mentioned in Section 121, IPC.
 An individual should also not collude to overawe the Central Government or State Government using criminal force.

 Likewise, a Court of Session can try this non-bailable and non-compoundable offence.
 The punishment can be either imprisonment for life or imprisonment for 10 years, along with fine.

 The 26/11 attacks drove the country into shock.
 It was one of the most aggressive acts of terrorism in the history of independent India.
 The mad massacre claimed many lives, including that of the gunmen, save just one.
 The trial and subsequent conviction of the lone surviving gunman allowed the Judiciary to delve deep inside Section 121 IPC.

 There can be none better than the Judiciary to explain a legal concept and offer clarity in understanding it.
 Let us, therefore, try to understand how the Division Bench explained the Section regarding waging war against the State.

 In the instant case, the appellant’s heinous acts of terrorism had earned him five death penalties and life sentences each.
 One of the major charges against him was “waging, and abetting the waging of war against the Government of India”.
 The Bench upheld his conviction, the President denied his plea for mercy and he was eventually hanged for his crimes.